 This is why the first step in controlling your anger and saving your relationship is to take charge of your biology; your autonomic nervous system’s fight/flight and freeze/shutdown response and the stress hormones which trigger unwanted emotional reactions.

 When we communicate from a calm and empowered emotional state, we are able to ensure that our words and actions are in alignment with who we really are and how we want to be and feel.
 This results in both partners feeling supported, heard and understood.

 Feeling aligned with ourselves can naturally raise our levels of happy hormones such as dopamine, oxytocin, serotonin and endorphins which also help us feel more connected.
 Actions initiated from this emotionally empowered state have a positive rather than negative influence on others.

-In summary, follow these essential steps to control anger in your relationship, significantly reduce arguments and enhance your overall sense of connection in your relationship:
+Follow these essential steps to be calm and manage your temper, control anger in your relationship, significantly reduce arguments and enhance your overall sense of connection:

 It is only after restoring yourself to an emotionally empowered state that you are able to get clear on how you want to be and feel so you can stay focused on creating your ideal relationship.
 This makes it much easier to communicate with your partner and understand what is important to them as well as you.

 By understanding your partner’s needs and then sharing the vision of what you want to create together, you can both now step up your “A” game and make required adjustments to your own actions and behaviors.
 This will reduce emotional triggering, enhance attraction in your relationship and help restore a mutually satisfying connection.